 Being launched in conjunction with The Global Classroom Project,* The Not Perfect Hat Club is both an illustrated children's book and a project based learning initiative being shared with kids around the world.
 Jena is not only writing and illustrating the book, but developing creative activities and tools that will allow parents, teachers and kids to share their "Not Perfect" experiences with others.
 A global initiative dedicated to helping teachers and students connect with and learn from one another.
 Through Jena and Marty, I have met amazing educators from all over the world who like me are teaching academics combined with empathy, compassion, and mutual respect for everyone.

 As we wait for Miss Jena's Skype visit next week, we discuss all of the wonderful ways that we are perfectly not perfect and we celebrate this process!
-Today we wrote paragraphs and colored hats for our bulletin board
+Today we wrote paragraphs and colored hats for our bulletin board.

 Ironically, Out of twelve students, I have two who don't feel perfect enough for Miss Jena's visit.
 They are concerned about Skype being live and that they will be less than perfect for her visit.
 Since Miss Jena leads with her heart I am not worried.
 With gentle encouragement these two students will be successful.
 Miss Jena and our Not Perfect Hat Club will work magic and show these two young men that there is nothing to fear.
 They will gain confidence from this experience and will take home a memory of a day that they were worried but had success just from being themselves.
 What a powerful message.
+I now know with my whole heart that special education was my calling and meeting Miss Jena and being able to share her heart and wisdom with my students was just met to be.
+I will write again to share all about our visit with Miss Jena and to share our bulletin board filled with Not Perfect Hat Club members who have been touched by Miss Jena's wisdom.

 If you'd like to know more about the place where every child can hang a hat, The Not Perfect Hat Club Global Project, you can find Jena at: